 I’ll explain some of the processes that can be severely affected in autism, that are likewise noted in those with high oxalate, and explore the potential role of oxalates in the body as a pathogenesis (biological mechanism or cause) of autism.
 These symptomatic expressions, and the findings from several key studies highlighted in this article, prompt eager investigation of the role of oxalates in autism.

-Before we begin, to understand the basics: what oxalate is, where it comes from, and common symptoms read my previous article on oxalate.
+To understand the basics: what oxalate is, where it comes from, and common symptoms read my previous article on oxalate.

 Oxalates in Autism Study

 In 2012, the European Journal of Paediatric Neurology published a study that investigated the role of oxalates in autism.
-Researchers measured a 2.5-fold greater level of oxalates in the urine, and a three-fold greater level of oxalate in the plasma, in children with autism.1
+Researchers measured a 2.5-fold greater level of oxalates in the urine, and a three-fold greater level of oxalate in the plasma, in children with autism.

 Their finding was specifically, hyperoxaluria; a condition of high oxalate.
 Interestingly though, high oxalate levels in urine did not necessarily correlate with high levels in the plasma.
 One child might have high urinary levels, but not high plasma; another might have high plasma levels, but not high urine.